FBergeron/tomotko-fremantle/README.txt

 To extract localized string, in scratchbox (1) :

-> /opt/qt4-maemo5/bin/lupdate toMOTko.pro
+> lupdate toMOTko.pro

 To generate the string files, in scratchbox (1) :

-> /opt/qt4-maemo5/bin/lrelease toMOTko.pro
+> lrelease toMOTko.pro

 These 2 operations should be done at least once before building the Makefile‥ Otherwise, you will get errors like these when running qmake: